Elwin Ransom: Origins and inspiration

 As is true with most of Lewis's writing, The Space Trilogy has religious symbolism in which Ransom takes on the role of a prophet preparing for the end times by resisting demonic forces on Earth and Perelandra.
 Even his last name is meant to be reminiscent of the sacrifice of Jesus.

 Elwin Ransom may be based on C. S. Lewis's friend J. R. R. Tolkien ("Elwin" means "Elf friend" in Anglo-Saxon), though he seems to have autobiographical elements.
 In That Hideous Strength, Ransom, with his royal charisma and matter-of-fact breezy acceptance of the supernatural, appears less like Tolkien than like Charles Williams (or some of the heroes in Williams's books).

 In the final chapter of the first book, the author flatly states that "Elwin Ransom" is a pseudonym; however, in the second book, great significance is attached to his surname (with a divine voice saying "It is not for nothing that you are named Ransom"), indicating that this is in fact the character's real name.
 The inconsistency was never explained.

+Other depictions

+Robert Sataloff portrayed Ransom in the 1969 premiere cast of composer Donald Swann's opera adaptation of Perelandra.